Counseling Services is operating VIRTUALLY ONLY through January 31, 2022 due to the current Omicron surge.

-UMC wants to help parents to help their sons/daughters to prepare for and make sound choices and educational decisions.
+UMN Crookston wants to help parents support their college students to prepare for and make sound choices and educational decisions.

-Remember that your son or daughter’s transition to college is a transition for you as well and can be a stressful experience, especially if your son or daughter hasn’t lived away from home before.
-During this important time of transition for the family, many parents put their own feelings and reactions “on hold” while helping their child prepare for university life.
-However attending to your own emotional needs will go a long way toward helping everyone feel comfortable with the challenges that college presents.
+Remember that your student’s transition to college is a transition for you as well and can be a stressful experience, especially if they have not lived away from home before.
+During this important time of transition for the family, many parents put their own feelings and reactions “on hold” while helping their students prepare for university life.
+However, attending to your own emotional needs will go a long way toward helping everyone feel comfortable with the challenges that college presents.

-You may feel a variety of emotions as your son or daughter prepares to leave home for the first time.
+You may feel a variety of emotions as your student prepares to leave home for the first time.
 You may feel anxious, anxiety, and excitement that are common during this period of transition.
 It is also normal to look forward to the relative peace and quiet of having your older son or daughter out of the house.
-You may be excited to have the place to yourself, or to have more time to spend with your spouse and or other children.
+You may be excited to have the place to yourself or to have more time to spend with your spouse and or other children.

 Remember that coming to the University is a tremendously important developmental step for your son or daughter toward adulthood.
 It represents a culmination of 17-18 years of learning.
 This is the time when your hard work as a parent will show itself as your son or daughter begins to make independent choices.
 Many parents find that it helps to focus on the fact that providing their son or daughter with this opportunity is a priceless gift.
 Be proud of yourself!

-Here are some ways you can help your son or daughter from a distance:
+Here are some ways you can help your student from a distance:

 - Stay in touch.
-Even though you son or daughter is experimenting with independent choices, s/he still needs to know that you're there and available to discuss both normal events and difficult issues.
+Even though your student is experimenting with independent choices, they still need to know that you're there and available to discuss both normal events and difficult issues.
 Make arrangements to write, call, email, or text on a regular basis.
 It may be helpful to have a conversation about how often s/he would like you to contact them.

 - Be realistic about financial matters.
 Students should come to college with a fairly detailed plan about who will pay for tuition, books, fees, and room and board, and what the family's expectations are about spending money.
 Being specific at the outset may help avoid misunderstandings later.
 Don't forget the costs of social activities, which are an important part of the college experience.

 - Be realistic about academic achievement and grades.
 The University attracts bright, and not every student who excelled academically in high school will be a straight-A student at UMC.
 Developing and refining the capacity to work independently and consistently, to demonstrate mastery, can be as important as grades, as long as the student meets the basic academic requirements set out by the University.
-Again, these are choices that each individual student makes, though certainly it is appropriate to help your son or daughter set his or her own long-term goals.
+Again, these are choices that each individual student makes, though certainly, it is appropriate to help your student set his or her own long-term goals.